anywhichway/lmdb-index/README.md

 This is a mid-level API.
 For the highest level LMDB object query API see [lmdb-oql](https://github.com/anywhichway/lmdb-oql).

-This is ALPHA software.
-The API is not yet stable and adequate unit testing has not been completed.
+This is BETA software.
+The API is stable and unit test coverage exceeds 90%.

 # Installation